-Since I retired from my teaching position in June, my husband has been trying to convince me that our pointer/lab mix dog needs a playmate.
+Since I retired from my teaching position in June, my husband has been trying to convince me that our pointer/lab mix, Pepper, needs a playmate.
 For me, one dog and one cat are enough; I’m already playing a lot of fetch and taking trips out to the dog park.
 I really don’t need another dog.

 I suppose it’s my neighbor’s fault that I now have a second dog.
 Their newest puppy, a Pomeranian, came up to Thom when he got home for the weekend.
 He was a cute, loving, fluff ball.
 “I want one,” my husband told me.

 Saturday, when we were out on errands, we stopped at the pet store looking to replace a worn out dog toy.
 A heavy duty purple, rubber pig.
-It has held up for almost two years while everything else seems to get destroyed in minutes to days.
+It held while everything else seems to meet with destruction within days, if not minutes.
+As a hunting dog, he is looking to “kill” the squeeker.
+I get it, but really, it should last longer.

 it probably wouldn’t have done any good.